 How Does Medically-Assisted Meth Detox Work?

-At Briarwood Detox Center, inpatient meth detox begins with a comprehensive assessment that determines your needs during treatment.
+At Briarwood Detox Center, inpatient meth detox in Austin begins with a comprehensive assessment that determines your needs during treatment.
 The results of this assessment will determine your physical and psychological needs throughout detox.

 For clients completing methamphetamine detox, the treatment team at Briarwood most often provides a period of medical observation, during which you can detox under the supervision of a doctor.
 Like our other medication-assisted detox programs, your team of nurses and our doctor will treat your withdrawal symptoms with medication so you are comfortable throughout the duration of detox and withdrawal.